 Here’s a photo of the delicious Dampfnudel (and the amazing hot chocolate!) we had at a Christmas market last December.
 It was definitely one of the best things I have ever eaten!

 A couple of weeks ago, I came across a recipe for these sweet dumplings.
 I had always thought that they were a bit tricky to make and was somewhat hesitant to give them a try.
 After some more research about this Bavarian dessert and consulting various recipes, I tested out some ideas.
 Now I wish I had tried them way earlier because they turned out to be awesome!
-One of the main tips is that you have to be really careful when steaming them because if you remove the lid too early and they will collapse.
+One of the main tips is that you have to be really careful when steaming them because if you remove the lid too early, they will collapse.

 I served my Dampfnudel in a pool of warm vanilla sauce with a strawberry jam filling.
 Here in Budapest, poppy seeds are very often used in dessert recipes and I decided to include them in this recipe by sprinkling some on top.
 They add a nutty flavour to the dish which also complements the sweetness of the jam.